jcarletto27/cncjs-pendant-ps3/README.md

 cd /usr/lib/node_modules/cncjs-pendant-ps3/
 sudo npm install node-hid --driver=hidraw --build-from-source --unsafe-perm
 ```
+-->
 ### Create udev rules

+_TODO: Need to verify if this is actually required any more given the new game controller._

 In order to be able to [access the pendant as a non-root user](https://github.com/rdepena/node-Dualshock-controller#-create-udev-rules), you need to configure the udev rules.